-RSPB, South West Regional Office Question I DMSP100 4 It is clearly desirable to have a 15 year term for the draft MSP, to 2032, it is imperative however that the adopted Minerals Strategy (currently expiring in 2028) is reviewed before expiry to ensure there is no policy gap, which might permit potentially damaging proposals to come forward in a strategy free climate.
-Comment Imerys Minerals Ltd Question I DMSP662 Imerys agrees with the proposed end date for the Mineral Sites Plan (MSP) of 2032.
-Comment The Minerals Strategy covers the period up to and including 2028 as stated clearly in section 2.15.
+Respondent Section of Document Responded To Response Agree?
+Disagree?
+Comment?
+Miı RSPB, South West Regional Office Question 1 It is clearly desirable to have a 15 year term for the draft MSP, to 2032, it is imperative however that the adopted Minerals Strategy (currently expiring in 2028) is reviewed before expiry to ensure there is no policy gap, which might permit potentially damaging proposals to come forward in a strategy free climate.
+Comment Your co Imerys Minerals Ltd Question 1 Imerys agrees with the proposed end date for the Mineral Sites Plan (MSP) of 2032.
+Comment Your co Resident.
+Question 1 The Minerals Strategy covers the period up to and including 2028 as stated clearly in section 2.15.
 Section 4.12 identifies the need for 5.2 million tonnes of aggregate for the period covered by the plan.
 The seemingly arbitrary extension of the plan to 2032 appears to be simply to justify the need for additional extraction (up to 11.4 million tonnes - over 200% increase).
-Desident Overting 1 DMSP711 Estimating the demand for aggregate over 13 years in the future is highly likely to be inaccurate (either high or low) and therefore revisiting the plan at a later date to assess the need for aggregate beyond 2028 makes sense.
-Disease Resident.
-Question I DMSP/11 Recycled aggregate, the amount of building occurring in the UK, the economic cycle, etc. are all highly variable and any forecast even 5 years in advance - let alone 17 years in advance - must by definition be highly erroneous.
-Disagree At present the extension of the timeframe of the plan (from 2028 to 2032) appears to look like moving the "goal posts" in order to justify the (potential) granting of licenses to gravel extraction companies.
+Estimating the demand for aggregate over 13 years in the future is highly likely to be inaccurate (either high or low) and therefore revisiting the plan at a later date to assess the need for aggregate beyond 2028 makes sense.
+Recycled aggregate, the amount of building occurring in the UK, the economic cycle, etc. are all highly variable and any forecast even 5 years in advance - let alone 17 years in advance - must by definition be highly erroneous.
+At present the extension of the timeframe of the plan (from 2028 to 2032) appears to look like moving the "goal posts" in order to justify the (potential) granting of licenses to gravel extraction companies.
 Without a robust justification for extending the timeframe of the Minerals Strategy, any change in the timeframe is unjustified.
 Therefore I disagree entirely with this suggestion.
-D.K.
-Symes Associates Question I DMSP642 Yes Comment West Parley Parish Council Question I DMSP782 I can confirm that West Parley Parish Council have reviewed both plans and wish to make no comment on either plan.
-Comment Resident.
-Question I DMSPI02 6 i do not want this in my back yard Disagree Blandford Forum Town Council Question I DMSP419 It is considered that the Plan should run to 2031 so that it runs in unison with the Local Plan and the Neighbourhood Plans.
+Disagree Your co Identifi reason D.K.
+Symes Associates Question 1 Yes Comment Your co West Parley Parish Council Question 1 I can confirm that West Parley Parish Council have reviewed both plans and wish to make no comment on either plan.
+Comment Your co Resident.
+Question 1 i do not want this in my back yard Disagree Your co Blandford Forum Town Council Question 1 It is considered that the Plan should run to 2031 so that it runs in unison with the Local Plan and the Neighbourhood Plans.
 This will enable the area to be looked at strategically as a whole rather than piecemeal.
-Disagree North Dorset District Council Question I DMSP545 I. The Council agrees that the MSP should have an end date of 2032 rather than 2028.
-Agree East Dorset Friends Of The Earth Question I DMSP745 The Minerals Strategy is for the period to 2028.
+Disagree Your co North Dorset District Council Question 1 1.
+The Council agrees that the MSP should have an end date of 2032 rather than 2028.
+Agree Your co East Dorset Friends Of The Earth Question 1 The Minerals Strategy is for the period to 2028.
 The period beyond 2028 should be covered by a fully consulted, updated strategy before the Mineral Sites Plan beyond 2028 is developed.
-Disagree Affpuddle and Turnerspuddle Parish Council Question I DMSP707 Affpuddle and Turnerspuddle Parish Council considers that the plan should run for 15 years (until 2032) to ensure an adequate managed supply therefore allowing for possible delays in the preparation and completion of emerging strategy and mineral sites plans at this time.
-Agree Dorset Wildlife Trust Question I DMSP768 Agree - it makes sense for the plan to cover the whole 15 year period provided that the same criteria are applied throughout the entire period.
-Presumably the Minerals Strategy will be reviewed and updated before the end of 2028 allowing continuity, but it is essential that in the 2028-32 period there is no possibility of developers bringing forward sites and being granted planning consent on the grounds that there is no Minerals Strategy in place.
-Agree Hampshire County Council Question I DMSP809 The Minerals sites plan should show how the strategy is going to be delivered.
-As long as this is clear in the plan, there should not be an issue with different ends dates.
-It may be worth seeking advice from PINS on this issue.
-Comment
+Disagree Your co

-Your comments are noted.

-Your comments are noted.

-Your comments are noted.
-Identification of more or less reserves is not the reason for choosing the end date of the Plan.

-Your comments are noted.
+1ineral Planning Authority Comment comments are noted. comments are noted. comments are noted. tification of more or less reserves is not the on for choosing the end date of the Plan. comments are noted. comments are noted.

-Your comments are noted and will be taken into consideration.

-Your comments are noted